Replanning Human-Robot Collaborative Tasks with Vision-Language Models via Semantic and Physical Dual-Correction: Discussion

-These results highlight a gap between intrinsic logic and environmental perception, where the VLM's reliance on 2D vision is vulnerable to lighting and occlusion.
-As discussed in TidyBot~\cite{wu2023tidybot}, robust perception modules are necessary to bridge this gap.
-To mitigate these issues, the Action Target Selection Model's accuracy could be enhanced through fine-tuning on assembly-specific datasets.
+These results highlight visual-state verification as a key limitation of the current framework.
+To bridge this gap, more robust perception and state-verification modules are needed.
+To mitigate these issues, the \textit{Action Target} Selection Model's accuracy could be enhanced through fine-tuning on assembly-specific datasets.
 Additionally, the current verification process updates the environment image after each failure, which can cause the model to lose track of the initial state.
 Retaining the initial state image alongside the current one may improve the recognition of relative changes.
 Furthermore, pre-processing steps, such as labeling the end-effector and target objects in the input images, would enhance object recognition and overall success rates.